Ensuring Resilience in the Fintech Eco-system by Introducing Chaos Engineering

 Authors

-• Ravi Bhushan Konduru
+• Ravi Konduru

 Ravi Bhushan Konduru (aka Shan Konduru), brings over 26 years of extensive experience within the IT industry, with more than 8 years dedicated to Cigniti.
 His extensive list of certifications includes GCCEPro, GCCEP, SPC, CSP, CSM, SA.
 Shan's expertise spans across various methodologies such as SAFe, Agile, Scrum, Kanban, RUP, and Six Sigma, with a strong track record of overseeing projects and programs.
 He has played a pivotal role in enhancing delivery processes and methodologies through technological innovation, benefiting numerous Fortune enterprises.